 Following the inspection the CQC have published their inspection report, rating the practice as “Inadequate”.

 This report is very disappointing and we apologise for not offering the best level of service and care to our patients.
 Their primary areas of concern were:

-- Issues with safe care and treatment due to gaps in safeguarding.
+- Issues with safe care to gaps in safeguarding policy.

 Their inspection report provides a number of positive observations about the practice, including:

 - The practice providing caring and responsive services